oblador/react-native-vector-icons/README.md

 | **`borderRadius`**    | Border radius of the button, set to `0` to disable.                                                                                               | `5`                 |
 | **`onPress`**         | A function called when the button is pressed.                                                                                                     | _None_              |

-## Usage as PNG image/source object
+## Usage as PNG Image/Source Object

 Convenient way to plug this in into other components that rely on bitmap images rather than scalable vector icons.
 Takes the arguments `name`, `size` and `color` as described above.